odow/StochOptFormat/README.md

   A: No. We expect high-level libraries like [SDDP.jl](https://github.com/odow/SDDP.jl) to do the reading and writing for you.

+- Q: This seems catered to SDDP; I just have some scenarios.

+  A: The policy graph can represent any scenario tree.
+Go read [1].

+- Q: I want continuous random variables.

+  A: In this initial version of the format, we only consider finite discrete random variables.
+We might consider adding continuous onces in the future.

+- Q: My stochastic process is not stagewise-independent.

+  A: Two options: expand the state-space, or create a scenario tree.
+Go read [1].

+- Q: I don't like JSON.

+  A: Open an issue with a better idea.
+JSON is universal support in every major programming language, and is human-readable(-ish).

+- Q: JSON seems too verbose.

+  A: JSON files compress well.
+For example, for models in the MIPLIB 2017 benchmark set, compressed MathOptFormat files are only 37% larger than their compressed MPS equivalents.

 ## References

 [1] Dowson, O. (2020).
 The policy grpah decomposition of multistage stochastic